mcognetta/mcognetta.github.io/posts/leetcode-random-seed.md

 For example, given a list `["010", "110", "111"]`, a possible solution could be `"001"`.
 The LeetCode problem has a large test suite (of 183 test cases), with $1 \le k \le 16$, and the exact problem statement can be found [here](https://leetcode.com/problems/find-unique-binary-string/).

-I solved this by find a random seed such that *randomly generated bitstrings* solved all the test cases.
+I solved this by finding a random seed such that *randomly generated bitstrings* solved all the test cases.
 Here's the code:

 ```python
 class Solution: